 SARS-CoV-2 RNA has been detected in upper and lower respiratory tract specimens, and isolated from upper respiratory tract specimens and bronchoalveolar lavage fluid.
 SARS detected in blood and stool specimens, and SARS-CoV-2 virus has been isolated in cell c patients, including a patient with pneumonia 15 days after symptom onset.
-The duratio detection in upper and lower respiratory tract specimens and in extrapulmonary specir may be several weeks or longer.
+The duratio detection in upper and lower respiratory tract specimens and in extrapulmonary specimeny be several weeks or longer.
 Duration of several week or longer has been observed SARS-CoV infection.
-While viable, infectious SARS-CoV has been isolated from respirator specimens, viable, infectious MERS-CoV has only been isolated from respiratory tract sp whether other non-respiratory body fluids from an infected person including vomit, uril contain viable, infectious SARS-CoV-2.
+While viable, infectious SARS-CoV has been isolated from respiratory specimens, viable, infectious MERS-CoV has only been isolated from respiratory tract specimens of the person including vomit, uring contain viable, infectious SARS-CoV-2.